SinaMoetakef/SMNumberWheel/README.md

 5 = IndicatorType.diamond
 */
 @IBInspectable open var majorIndType: Int
 /** Set size of major indicators.
-Set it to ZERO for automatic calculation.
+Set it to 0.0 for automatic calculation.
 Default: 0.0  */
 @IBInspectable open var majorIndSize: CGFloat
 /** Number of minor indicators shown on the ring.
 Default: 12 */
 @IBInspectable open var minorIndicators: UInt
 /**
 Type of minor Indicators.
 Between 0 and 5.
 Default: 1 = circular.
-You can also set majorIndicatorType property directly in code.
+You can also set majorIndicatorType property directly in code using IndicatorType enum.
 0 = IndicatorType.none
 1 = IndicatorType.circular
 2 = IndicatorType.linearCenter